Formula One 05: Reception

 The game received "generally favorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of all four sevens for a total of 28 out of 40.

 The game was launched in the UK one week prior to the 2005 British Grand Prix.
+Models Michelle Marsh and Lucy Pinder act as the faces of the game.
 In order to promote the game, fans attending the race weekend were able to try and set the fastest possible lap time of Silverstone on a simulator.
 The fan who set the fastest overall lap would get to race against retired F1 driver Johnny Herbert on stage at the British Grand Prix after-party.
 Broadcaster Murray Walker provided live commentary of the head-to-head to approximately 30,000 spectators.
 The competition was won by 16 year old Lloyd Eveleigh who beat Herbert on stage in the head-to-head race.

-For the first time in a number of years, the fans agreed that this was a massive improvement in the series and the shot in the arm it had so desperately needed.
-A lot of people had criticised Studio Liverpool for the lack of ambition and progress since the series appeared on the PS2 platform up to that point.
+Many players consider the game to be a massive improvement in the series.
+A lot of people criticized Studio Liverpool for the lack of ambition and progress since the series appeared on the PS2 platform up to that point.
 With the release of Formula One 05, people saw that great strides had been made by Studio Liverpool in terms of gameplay handling and AI.

 However, there were criticisms in terms of the AI being too easy on the most difficult of settings, and about the penalty system that had been introduced on Formula One 05 which automatically reduced the revs during a penalty instead of the traditional "drive-through" penalties that previous games had seen.
 Overall though, the fans agreed that apart from these minor issues, Studio Liverpool had redeveloped the brand as a stepping stone for improvement for the inevitable release of the 2006 edition.